HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf236.md

 ### Helm values updates

 === "Containers"
-    Helm value properties in HCL DX that were added, removed, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf236).
+    Helm value properties in HCL DX that were added, removed, deprecated, or changed for this release are documented in [DX Helm values updates](../dx_helm_values_updates.md#cf236).

 ### WAS, JDK, and iFix versions